-- "It's for their own safety. " This is not much better.
+This is not much better.
 If I take on responsibility for a dog, keeping them crated "for their own safety" doesn't seem to make sense.
-Staying caged might keep them out of chewing on electric cords, but should we be tiny bit concerned with their general happiness?
+Staying caged might keep them out of chewing on electric cords, but should we be a tiny bit concerned with their general happiness?
 Shouldn't keeping them safe involve a bit of work on our part, something that goes beyond closing the latch on the crate?

 - Naps.
 When your pup is ready for a nap, there is nothing wrong for that nap to be arranged in a crate.
 It allows you to have an hour, and sometimes even two, to do what needs to be done around the house.

 - Short outings (1-2 hours).
 When the puppy is still young, I would try to avoid leaving a him home alone alone in a crate, unless they had a very busy exhausting morning, and you are certain that they will be sleeping for a while.
 If I had to leave, I would do my best to plan ahead, and tire them out beforehand.

 - Three strikes—you are out.
 This last one fixed our pup's fascination with the comforter and laundry.
 Each time we'd be making the bed or folding laundry, she would jump on the comforter, or make a fuss over laundry pieces, and chew and bite, and get overly excited about the whole ordeal.
 We'd always say "no biting", redirect with a toy, and praise when she would grab onto her doggy toy.
 If this process had to be repeated three times in a row - we'd crate her until she quieted down (usually, no more than 2-5 minutes), and then let her out back into the bedroom.
 She caught on really quickly that biting our things meant isolation, and by the time she was 4 months old, you could go about your daily chores with a young Rottweiler pup chewing on her toys right by your side.